-Even though nearly a quarter of respondents said continued shutdowns are better for their finances, more than 3 in 10 (31%) said their finances will improve after vaccines are widely available, with a suggestion that the end of shutdowns would allow them to return to work and/or make more money.
+Even though nearly a quarter of respondents said continued shutdowns are better for their finances, 3 in 10 (31%) said their finances will improve after vaccines are widely available, believing that the end of shutdowns will allow them to return to work and/or make more money.

 Optimism surrounding how the vaccine will affect finances is especially strong among those who lost their jobs or were furloughed (49%) and those who had their salaries or hours cut (47%).
 For them, a vaccine may signal a return to work and their pre-pandemic income levels.